Welcome to today's edition of the Rush 24-7 Podcast.

 They had peanuts and pretzels.

-Now, if you saw the picture, you saw Gates in his coat and tie, and you saw Sergeant Crowley and his coat and tie, and you saw the president and vice president without their jackets.
+Now, if you saw the picture, you saw Gates in his coat and tie, and you saw Sergeant Crowley in his coat and tie, and you saw the president and vice president without their jackets.

 I don't know if their ties were loosened or not.

-I'm just gonna tell you if I what if I host something, and it's Washington, and it's late July, and it's outside.
+I'm just going to tell you, if I host something and it's Washington and it's late July and it's outside, when the guests arrive, take off the jackets, guys.

-We're gonna be outside.
+We're going to be outside.

 We're not in the Oval Office.